isontheline/pro.webssh.net/src/docs/blog/2021/01-january.md

 * Files App Support : a file container is now linked to WebSSH
 * Uploading files through SFTP : you can now upload your files from your iDevice by using the Files App

-It's not a big release but enough to enjoy us :stuck_out_tongue_winking_eye:
+It's not a big release but enough to enjoy me :stuck_out_tongue_winking_eye:

 See you :wave: next month